kayceesrk/kayceesrk.github.io/_posts/2017-02-15-an-easy-interface-to-irmin-library.md

 ```

 Since we rolled back the master to before the pushes were merged, we see an
 empty list.
-Ezimrin also provides APIs for working with history
+Ezirmin also provides APIs for working with history
 programmatically.

 ```ocaml